 5) Try to predict the next move of Jeppe Hein’s Appearing Rooms Fountain at Southbank Centre, outside Queen Elizabeth Hall.

-Educational attractions6) Touch a four-and-a-half-billion-year-old meteorite in the Planetarium & amp; Astronomy Centre at the Royal Observatory Greenwich.
+Best museums for kids6) Touch a four-and-a-half-billion-year-old meteorite in the Planetarium & Astronomy Centre at the Royal Observatory Greenwich.

 7) Experience the ground-shaking sensation of an earthquake at the Natural History Museum.